 Hi, I’m Katy

-I am Yard Manager here at The Hugs Foundation and I absolutely adore working with animals.
+I am Senior Yard Assistant here at The Hugs Foundation and I absolutely adore working with animals.
 From a very early age, I have owned many animals from horses to geese.
 From doing so, I have learnt a lot about animal behaviour, which plays a massive part in our role of rehabilitating ponies and horses.
 There is nothing more rewarding for my team and I than being able to look at an animal ‘before and after’ they have been handed to us for help.

 Hi, I’m Helene

 After being a holistic therapist for a number of years, I studied a BA (Hons) in Education and training at Plymouth University.
 Since then I have become a registered counsellor, gaining a specialist certificate in rape and sexual abuse counselling as well as working with self-harm, suicide and mental health.
 I have also obtained a PG Dip., in education, including a level 7 module in Autistic Spectrum Disorder (ASD).
 I have done further training in ASD including TEACCH training.
-I love my role as general manager at The Hugs Foundation, I am passionate about animals and the outdoors and my job role using horses and dogs to help aid wellbeing and recovery.
+I love my role as therapy manager at The Hugs Foundation, I am passionate about animals and the outdoors and my job role using horses and dogs to help aid wellbeing and recovery.

 Hi, I’m Dawn